jakedsouza/marcinas.github.io/readme.txt

 Emergence Simulation System
 ***************************************************************************************************

-	by Mark Peters
+	by Marceline Peters

 	A particle collider designed to test out and research emergence in multi-agent systems.

-	This system was designed and coded (except where noted below) by Mark Peters for two independent study courses taken in the Winter 2017 quarter at University of Washington, Tacoma.
-The theories that are the basis for the simulation come from a combination of the ideas of the two University professors Mark worked under, Profs.
-Chris Marriott and George Mobus, various readings both peer- reviewed and informal, and Mark's own interpretations and emergent discoveries.
+	This system was designed and coded (except where noted below) by Marceline Peters for two independent study courses taken in the Winter 2017 quarter at University of Washington, Tacoma.
+The theories that are the basis for the simulation come from a combination of the ideas of the two University professors Marceline worked under, Profs.
+Chris Marriott and George Mobus, various readings both peer- reviewed and informal, and Marceline's own interpretations and emergent discoveries.
 After graduation, the simulation was further developed to explore the emergent phenomena within the system as the basis for a research paper.
 It was also published on github to allow others to experience emergence.